Philippines Says It Will End U.S. Security Agreement

 Duterte has said that President Trump wants to save the deal.
 However, The Philippines Star quotes presidential spokesman Panelo as saying Duterte "will not entertain" entreaties from the U.S. nor will he accept an invitation to visit the White House.

-But in one tweet, Locson, the foreign secretary, seemed to suggest that the cancellation of the pact was mostly a bargaining tactic aimed at getting some unspecified concessions from Washington.
+But in one tweet, Locsin, the foreign secretary, seemed to suggest that the cancellation of the pact was mostly a bargaining tactic aimed at getting some unspecified concessions from Washington.

 You're the only one who got that.
 Other reactions have been idiotic. https://t.co/lRgNVOBztN— Teddy Locsin Jr. (@teddyboylocsin) February 11, 2020